 Illinois law treats violent crime cases as public-safety priorities.
 This often leads to aggressive bond terms, requests for long prison sentences, and enhancement filings whenever possible.

-Examples Violent Crime Charges We Defense in Pinckneyville, IL
+Examples of Violent Crime Charges We Defend in Pinckneyville, IL

 Penalties for Violent Crimes in Illinois

 Penalties for violent crimes in Pinckneyville, IL can include years or decades in prison, high fines, and long-term supervision.
-Felony sentencing depends on the offense class, aggravating factors, prior record, and whether mandatory minimums apply.
+Sentences vary based on the offense class, aggravating factors, prior convictions, and any mandatory minimums.

 Typical Sentencing Ranges